learn-with-tony/nyc-otters-2017-phase1/week-1/tuesday.md

 **NOTE**: Your first EE is today!

-- _Morning_: EE: "Feedback and Pairing."
+- _90 minutes before lunch_: EE: "Feedback and Pairing."

 **Challenges**